Have you ever wondered what would happen if you refused a blood, urine or breath test at a traffic stop?

 If you were arrested for DUI in Nebraska, contacting a skilled Lincoln DUI lawyer is crucial to a successful outcome.
 It is imperative you do not take these charges lightly as you could face jail time, steep fines and a suspended license, even for a first time DUI.

 Get the representation you deserve.
-Call Monzón, Guerra & Associates today.
+Call Monzón, Guerra & Chipman today.